Last updated on 22nd August 2022

 If you enjoy making your video, that enthusiasm will shine through to your viewers.

-It’s a sequence of sketches or illustrations that allow you to map out the key scenes planned for your video before production begins.
+It’s a sequence of rough sketches or illustrations that allow you to map out the key scenes planned for your video before production begins.

 This allows you to avoid mistakes that may require you to reshoot or reanimate your video, resulting in delays and added costs.
+A storyboard helps get your whole team on the same page, laying out the key elements and

 For more information about different types of videos, take a look at our article: How to choose the right style for your explainer video.